open-energy-transition/electric-demand-data/docs/ETL.md

 ## 4. Save the processed data

-In this step you can either save it locally, or potentially to cloud storage (work in progress)
+In this step you can either save it locally as a parquet file, or to cloud storage (work in progress)